awsdocs/aws-sam-developer-guide/doc_source/sam-resource-statemachine.md

 ### State Machine Definition File<a name="sam-resource-statemachine--examples--state-machine-definition-file"></a>

 The following is an example of a state machine defined with a definition file\.
-The `my_state_machine.asl.json` file must be written in [Amazon States Language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html)\.
+The `my_state_machine.asl.json` file must be written in the [Amazon States Language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html)\.

 In this example, the `DefinitionSubstitution` entries allow the state machine to include resources that are declared in the AWS SAM template file\.